Developer626/simplySass/README.md

 incorporate more features like the use of the popular flexbox and more.
 Since this is a new project it will have some breaking changes in the future, but feel free to use it and try it out as it grows.

+*** Warning *** The Documentation is not currently up to date.
+Most of it should still work, but there are extra features that are not explained yet.